 Grocery stores: Distilled water is sold at most grocery stores.
 They usually sell it in 1-gallon jugs that cost less than $1.
 Make sure to select the generic distilled water jug that contains only distilled water.

 Online: You can buy distilled water in bulk from online grocery stores or even amazon.com.
-Here is a good option at a reasonable priceOpens in a new tab..
+Here is a good option at a reasonable price.

 Pharmacies: Pharmacies also sell distilled water often.
 Make sure to grab the water jugs that contain pure distilled water.
 If you are unsure about your choice, I recommend asking the staff.
 Since distilled water is often used for medical purposes, the staff should be able to point you in the right direction.
 Also, it should cost less than one to two dollars a gallon.